Jewelzufo/Free-Prompts/Prompt-Guides/ibm_prompt_guide_2026.md

 # IBM Prompt Engineering Guide 2026

->*In the rapidly expanding AI landscape, keeping up with new prompting techniques is critical to staying up-to-date.
-The following **IBM Prompt Engineering Guide 2026** is a top-notch resource for prompt engineering.
+>**About:** *In the rapidly expanding AI landscape, keeping up with new prompting techniques is critical to staying up-to-date.
+The following **IBM Prompt Engineering Guide 2026** is a top-notch resource for prompt engineering.*

 ## Official Guide